 #3 Waiting Too Long Post-Shower to Moisturize

 The best time to moisturize your body is after you’ve turned off the water but before you’ve completely toweled off.
-Lotion, cream, or any moisturizer works by trapping the moisture in your skin and by applying moisturizer within a few minutes of drying off.
+Lotion, CBD Cream, or any moisturizer works by trapping the moisture in your skin and by applying moisturizer within a few minutes of drying off.
 In fact, waiting any longer than three minutes can cause your skin to lose precious moisture to the air.